ADVERTISEMENT

 Calculating the yardage for a project needn’t be a challenge.
 Meet a handy tool every handspinner should have: the yarn balance.

-Emonieiesha Hopkins Nov 6, 2020 - 6 min read
+Emonieiesha Hopkins Jul 1, 2024 - 6 min read

 Project Planning Toolkit: Why You Need a Yarn Balance Primary Image

 In my experience, there are two types of spinners: those who spin and create and those who spin just to create!
-I want to connect with the those of you who spin and create, the intentional spinners.
+I want to connect with those of you who spin and create, the intentional spinners.
 When we have eyed a project that we just can’t live without, the next question is often, “How much fiber do I need?”
 A yarn balance can help you answer that question and bring your project to life.
 So, let’s look at this essential yet simple tool that can answer some of the most important questions when planning a project.

 Meet the Yarn Balance

-In the past, when I thought of measuring my handspun for a project, I used to automatically run to my yarn swift with an attached yardage counter or a yard stick, but then I discovered a yarn balance.
+In the past, when I thought of measuring my handspun for a project, I used to automatically run to my yarn swift with an attached yardage counter or a yardstick, but then I discovered a yarn balance.
 A yarn balance, or McMorran balance, is a nifty tool that helps calculate yards per pound using only a small sample of yarn.
 What does that mean to the handspinner?
 This little gem of a tool and a little simple math can tell us the number of yards of handspun that can be (or has been) spun from a specific weight of fiber.
 Genius!
-Say goodbye to the dreaded yarn chicken.
+Say goodbye to the dreaded game of yarn chicken.
 This definitely feeds my must-have-all-the-spinning-gadgets soul!

 Yarn-Balance-EP